prototypefund/ifc-hive/app/api/src/plugins/README.md

 # Framework global Plugins

-This directoy contains global plugins which are required for the framework to work properly.
+This directoy contains global custom plugins which are required for the framework to work properly.